Author: John Mattiacci | Owner Mattiacci Law

 Future Medical Needs

 Back injuries that don’t require surgery initially may still have long-term effects.
-If your spinal cord injury will require ongoing treatment, future surgeries, or medical care down the road, those costs can also be considered in your settlement.
+If your back injury will require ongoing treatment, future surgeries, or medical care down the road, those costs can also be considered in your settlement.

 Liability